stealeruv/Rivalz_AI_Node/README.md

 rivalz run
 ```

-Your Connected Rivalz Wallet Adress :
+Your Connected Rivalz Wallet Adress : your linked account address in the account creation process

 CPU Core (Choose between 2-5)